-P128 carries (is carried by): E90 Symbolic Object P156 occupies (is occupied by): E53 Place P196 defines(is defined by): E92 Spacetime Volume
+P128 carries (is carried by): E90 Symbolic Object

-Subclass of:

-E18 Physical Thing

-Superclass of:
+P156 occupies (is occupied by): E53 Place

+P196 defines (is defined by): E92 Spacetime Volume

 E20 Biological Object

 E22 Human-Made Object

-Scope note:

 This class comprises items of a material nature that are units for documentation and have physical boundaries that separate them completely in an objective way from other objects.

 The class also includes all aggregates of objects made for functional purposes of whatever kind, independent of physical coherence, such as a set of chessmen.
 Typically, instances of E19 Physical Object can be moved (if not too heavy).

-In some contexts, such objects, except for aggregates, are also called "bona fide objects" (Smith & Varzi, 2000, pp.401-420), i.e. naturally defined objects.
+In some contexts, such objects, except for aggregates, are also called "bona fide objects" (Smith & Varzi, 2000, pp.401-420), i.e., naturally defined objects.

 The decision as to what is documented as a complete item, rather than by its parts or components, may be a purely administrative decision or may be a result of the order in which the item was acquired.

-Examples:

-John SmithAphrodite of Milos (Kousser, 2005)

-• the Palace of Knossos (Evans, 1921-36)

-• the Cullinan Diamond (Scarratt and Shor, 2006)

-• Apollo 13 at the time of launch (Lovell and Kluger, 1994)
+- John SmithAphrodite of Milos (Kousser, 2005) - the Palace of Knossos (Evans, 1921-36) - the Cullinan Diamond (Scarratt and Shor, 2006) - Apollo 13 at the time of launch (Lovell and Kluger, 1994)

-In First Order Lo gic:

-$E19(x) \Rightarrow E18(x)$

-Properties:

-• P54 has current permanent location (is current permanent location of): E53 Place
+P54 has current permanent location (is current permanent location of): E53 Place

-• P55 has current location (currently holds): E53 Place

-• P56 bears feature (is found on): E26 Physical Feature
+P55 has current location (currently holds): E53 Place P56 bears feature (is found on): E26 Physical Feature

-• P57 has number of parts: E60 Number
+P57 has number of parts: E60 Number

 E20 Biological Object

-Subclass of:

-E19 Physical Object

-Superclass of:

-E21 Person

-Scope note: